ajwdewit/pcse/doc/reference_guide.rst

 Crop calendars
 --------------

-The crop calendar definition will be passed on to a `CropCalendar` object which is is responsible for storing, checking, starting and ending the crop cycle during a PCSE simulation.
+The crop calendar definition will be passed on to a `CropCalendar` object which is responsible for storing, checking, starting and ending the crop cycle during a PCSE simulation.
 At each time step the instance of `CropCalendar` is called and at the dates defined by its parameters it initiates the appropriate actions: